Powerball Jackpot Winner Will Get a Hefty Tax Bill

 Many people are curious about how much money a Powerball jackpot lottery winner takes home after taxes, especially with the increasing payout and record-high jackpot amounts.

 Despite the odds of winning the massive prizes being about one in 292.2 million, there have been frequent instances of single-winning Powerball tickets like last year's $2.04 billion, $1.08 billion, and $1.765 billion.
-The October prize goes down as the second-largest jackpot in U.S. history according to lottery officials.
+According to lottery officials, the most recent $1.326 billion prize is the eighth-largest jackpot in U.S. history.

 Subscribe to Kiplinger’s Personal Finance